 Thomas And The Magic Railroad wasted a golden opportunity to bring George Carlin back as Mr. Conductor in the flesh!
 GOSH DARN IT!
 He would’ve been the saving grace worth the price of admission!
 I’m Doubling Down Points for the movie failing to recruit George!

 Why do a few characters claim Lady The Train is beautiful.
 She’s literally a train, not a hottie like Natalie Portman.
 I’d rather watch her “dance scenes” from “Closer.”
+At least Nat is yummier than an inanimate object.

 The Special Effects are obviously fake next to The Phantom Menace’s dated Computer Animation.